valentina-b/book-my-wedding-wish/README.md

 ### Content

-* The content for this web app is completely original, written by me.
+* The textual content for this web app is completely original, written by me.

 ### Media